Consider Doing Business in America? The United States and Canada is the 2nd Largest Economic Region Globally

 - Availability of Employees

 Hawaii, Maine, and Vermont are the least favorable places in the U.S. to start a new business, while Wyoming, Alaska, and Nevada are the top three.
 The full report provides context for each state’s ranking.
 Variability still exists between specific cities or regions within a state.
 Consider discussing options with a Blueback Global business advisor before deciding where to start a new business in the U.S.

-In 2016, Canada accounted for 8% of the total economy for this region, or a $1.674 trillion USD GDP, making it the world’s 17th largest economy.
+In 2019, FocusEconomics panelists expect Canada GDP to come in at USD 1.8 trillion with an annual growth rate of 2.0%.
+Canada is among the world’s top 10 economies for the years 2019 and 2020.
 Spanning 9,987,670 square kilometers, Canada covers the 2nd largest geographic territory in the world, behind only Russia and just ahead of the U.S.